d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 ### Learning outcomes

-* Describe the statistical investigation process
+* Describe the statistical investigation process.

-* Identify observational units, variables, and variable types in a statistical study
+* Identify observational units, variables, and variable types in a statistical study.

 ### Terminology review
 Statistics is the study of how best to collect, analyze, and draw conclusions from data.
 Today in class you will be introduced to the following terms: